drsoftsrl/landing_page/README.md

 # Affiliates landing page
-These informations will help you customize and deploy your own landing page !
+These informations will help you customize your own landing page !

 ### Landing page notice